-Wouldn’t is be wonderful to stay in a classic Georgian manor house on an 80-acre estate like Tankardstown house?
+Wouldn’t it be wonderful to stay in a classic Georgian manor house on an 80-acre estate like Tankardstown house?
 With beautiful and elegant interiors, Tankardstown is a luxurious stay.
 Ireland is full of properties like this.
 Tankardstown house is mainly a wedding venue.
 So, we wouldn’t recommend it as a tourist – stay, but rather a romantic break-away for two.
 The property hosts an award-winning restaurant, Brabazon and a beautiful garden.
-You truly get the feeling of sitting somewhere in the South of France.
+You truly get the feeling of sitting somewhere reminiscent of the South of France.

 Pros: Good for a luxurious, romantic break and delicious food.
 A stunning property.

 Cons: Mostly used as a wedding venue.
 It’s pricey and a 10 minute drive away from the nearest town.
 We feel that there is little to do on the property itself.

 BELLINTER HOUSE – NAVAN